awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/performance-troubleshooting.md

 Check the application's `CPU` metric\.
 If this metric is above 75 percent, you can allow the application to allocate more resources for itself by enabling auto scaling\.

 If auto scaling is enabled, the application allocates more resources if CPU usage is over 75 percent for 15 minutes\.
-For more information about scaling, see the [Manage scaling properly](performance-improving.md#performance-improving-scaling) section following, and the [Scaling](how-scaling.md)\.
+For more information about scaling, see the [Manage scaling properly](performance-improving.md#performance-improving-scaling) section following, and the [ScalingProduction readiness](how-scaling.md)\.

 **Note**
 An application will only scale automatically in response to CPU usage\.
 The application will not auto scale in response to other system metrics, such as `heapMemoryUtilization`\.
 If your application has a high level of usage for other metrics, increase your application's parallelism manually\.